ShanesProgram/Simple-Number-Game/README.md

    - Go under the Local Tab
    - Click "Download Zip"
    - Once downloaded, unzip the folder
-2. Inside a powershell window, located in the project's directory, run the following
+2. Located in the project's directory, create a "build" folder, then inside run the following inside a powershell window.
 ```
-cd build/
 cmake -G "Visual Studio" ../Windows
 make
 ```